perpyotieno/triangle-tracker/README.md

 * The type of triangle is displayed.

 ## Link to Live website

+## BDD
+Enter first value
+Input Example 3
+Output example 3

+Enter second value
+Input Example 5
+Output Example 5

+Enter third value
+Input example 5
+Output example 5

+Submit.
+Input example the program compares the three values and the conditions True value is output.
+Output example: This is an isosceles triangle.

+If all sides are Equal
+Output:This is an Equilateral triangle.

+If none of the sides are equal but the sum of two sides is more than the other side, outphis is a Scalene triangle.

+If none of the some of two sides is less than or equal to the other side, output:This is not a triangle.

 ## Technologies Used
 This pwebsite has been made using html, css and JavaScript.